Selling on Amazon vs eBay: Pros and Cons

 Buyers regardless of their location are more comfortable making purchases from such trusted companies like Amazon and eBay and less likely to use unknown online storefronts.
 Marketplaces have been serving shoppers for quite a while a proven system.
 Listing your products on marketplaces will automatically create that credibility of popular marketplaces for your brand.

 If there is any possibility to get a wider presence of your ecommerce website on the Internet - seize it.
 The easiest way to sell more is to expand new markets, which can be done by offering products through a marketplace.

-What about challenges of selling on Amazon and eBay marketplaces?
+What about challenges of selling on Amazon vs eBay marketplaces?

 Each marketplace has its own requirements and rules for how an item should be listed.
 For example, you need to get amazon approval to sell jewelry, luggage and travel accessories, or watches.
 Some product categories may not accept new sellers.
 As for eBay, it has account limits, category limits, and item limits.
 So before you choose the right marketplace for your products you should clearly understand all its requirements.

 Of course, there will be fees.
 Before you choose the marketplace suitable for selling your products, you should evaluate the fees to understand whether you will be still profitable after you pay the fees.
 Selling on Amazon you will pay a monthly subscription fee or a per-item fee depending on a selling plan, variable closing fees, and referral fees.
 On eBay, there are insertion fees, final value fees, free-insertion-fee listings, advanced listing upgrades fees.
 You need to select one of five selling formats.